 The software can be installed on Windows, Mac OS, Android, iOS, and Android TV devices, as well as browser extensions for the Chrome and Firefox browsers.
 When it comes to payment, you can pay for your subscription using the CoinPayments system which lets you pay with altcoins like Ether, Litecoin, BitBean, CloakCoin, Dash, and LeoCoin as well as Bitcoin.

 If you are concerned about hackers trying to access your data and you want the absolute toughest encryption that you can get, then you should opt for StrongVPN.
-This has the option for running a VPN using up to 2048-bit encryption, which is incredibly strong and is essentially impossible to crack.
+This has the option for running a VPN using up to 256-bit encryption, which is incredibly strong and is essentially impossible to crack.
 This extremely high level of security is complemented by a no logging policy too to ensure that your data will never be recorded or sold.
-The downside of this amazing security is that the server network is smaller than other providers, with servers available in just 46 cities in 26 countries.
+The downside of this amazing security is that the server network is smaller than other providers, with 650+ servers available in 26 countries.
 On the plus side, however the connections are fast and reliable.

 The software can be installed on Windows, Mac, iOS, and Android, and you can pay for your StrongVPN subscription using Bitcoin to protect your anonymity.